 Explore beINvolved to connect with any of the 750+ student organizations that already exist, or to start a new one.

-There are numerous opportunities for volunteer engagement and auditions in theatre, drama, and dance.
+There are numerous opportunities for volunteer, allowing you to give back to the local community while developing useful job skills.
 The organizations below can help you connect with the theatre community at IU, local arts organizations in Bloomington, and more:

 - Bloomington Community Band